OWASP/Go-SCP/src/input-validation/sanitization.md

 Although the `html/template` package has a `stripTags()` function, it's unexported.
-Since no other native package has a function to strip all tags, the alternatives are to use a third-party library, or to copy the whole function along with it's private classes and functions.
+Since no other native package has a function to strip all tags, the alternatives are to use a third-party library, or to copy the whole function along with its private classes and functions.

-Some of the third-party libraries availilable to achieve this are:
+Some of the third-party libraries available to achieve this are:

 * https://github.com/kennygrant/sanitize
 * https://github.com/maxwells/sanitize